ZeroDeth/kosnip/docs/nix-llm.md

 ## Serving Open WebUI Securely with Tailscale

-To securely expose your Open WebUI instance over your Tailscale network with automatic HTTPS certificates, use Tailscale’s built-in HTTPS serving feature:
+To securely expose your Open WebUI instance over your Tailscale network with automatic HTTPS certificates, use Tailscale's built-in HTTPS serving feature:

 1. Ensure Open WebUI is running and listening on port 8080 (or your chosen port).
 2. In your terminal, run: